-5. Grab your ball cap and glove and attend a Flying Tigers Minor League Baseball game or a Detroit Tigers Spring Training game at Publix Field at Joker Marchant Stadium.
+Or a Detroit Tigers Spring Training game at Publix Field at Joker Marchant Stadium when they are here in Lakeland for Spring Training.
 Even if you’re not rooting for your home team, no one can deny the energy of a baseball game.
 Have some peanuts and cracker jacks for us.

 11. Grab lunch downtown at one of our local restaurants: